Size Guide

 What happens if my QR code is too small?

 QR codes that are too small may fail to scan or require users to get uncomfortably close.
 Older phones with lower resolution cameras are especially affected.
 When in doubt, go larger.
+The cost of a slightly larger code is far less than the cost of a code that does not scan reliably.

 Does adding a logo affect the minimum size?

-What resolution should I use for printing?
+What resolution should I use for printing QR codes?

 Can I make my QR code smaller with higher error correction?